kaddome/kaddo-docs/epics/06_Sign_up_request_communications.md

 # 06 - sign-up requests communications

 ## Description
-As the hoozad app, when a delivery details request for an unknown person is received, the platform will try to contact the person with a sign-up request
+As sender using the hoozad widget, when I select a nonexistent hoozad user I can send a sign-up request to the user.

 ## Acceptance criteria